-In simple terms, website backup is a copy of your website files, generally including the WordPress theme, plugins and database (posts, links, comments, etc.), saved at different locations.
-The main aim of all this hassle is to protect you from losing important website files since the things like data corruption is not a unicorn in the tech world.
+In simple terms, a website backup is a copy of your website files, generally including the WordPress theme, plugins, and database (posts, links, comments, etc.), saved at different locations.
+The main aim of all this hassle is to protect you from losing important website files since the things like data corruption are not a unicorn in the tech world.

 Though you can (and should) do a lot of work to protect your WordPress website, every website is more or less vulnerable to data loss and security threats.
 So it’s better to be prepared!

 Let’s now place a greater emphasis on each approach.

 How To Back Up WordPress Manually?